anjiro/statipy/Readme.md

 - Non-centralized templates: templates (with a `.jinja` extension) live in the same directories as your content, rather than in a central template directory.
+- In-Markdown Jinja: sometimes it's handy to embed a bit of code in your content.
+Statipy will attempt to render your Markdown file with Jinja first.
+The `jinja_markdown` variable can turn off this option.
 - Single file architecture: Statipy is under 300 lines long and lives in a single file.
 You can provide an optional `site_config.py` file for additional configuration.
 See the repository for an example.